The 2020 Census has finished collecting responses.

 Data collection for the 2020 Census ended on October 15, 2020.

-Thank you to everyone who responded to the census.
+Thank you to everyone who responded to the 2020 Census.
 A complete and accurate census count is important for Dublin's future because census statistics help determine the number of seats each state holds in the U.S. House of Representatives and how billions of dollars in federal funds will be allocated by state, local, and federal lawmakers every year for the next 10 years.

 The Census Bureau reported that over 99.5% of housing units in America were counted in the 2020 Census.
 This response rate includes the work of census enumerators, referred to as "non-response follow up" or NRFU.